 - 3/4 teaspoon (3g) Diamond Crystal kosher salt; for table salt, use about half as much by volume or the same weight

 - 4 large eggs (about 7 ounces; 200g), straight from the fridge

 - 4 1/2 ounces all-purpose flour, such as Gold Medal (about 1 cup, spooned; 125g)

 - 1 1/2 teaspoons baking soda

-For the Frosting: Add milk chocolate to mixing bowl.
-In a 10-inch cast iron skillet, bring the cream to a simmer over medium heat.
-When bubbling hard around the edges, pour over milk chocolate in the bowl.
+For the Frosting: Add milk chocolate to a mixing bowl.
+In a 10-inch cast iron skillet, bring cream to a simmer over medium heat.
+When bubbling hard around the edges, pour over milk chocolate in bowl.
 Whisk by hand until smooth, stir in salt to taste, and set aside until no longer steaming, about 15 minutes, then cover and refrigerate until needed.

 For the Cake: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Combine butter and coffee or tea in the same 10-inch cast iron skillet as before (no need to wash or rinse).
-Warm over low heat until the butter has melted, then remove from heat.
+Warm over low heat until butter has melted, then remove from heat.
 Mix in cocoa and dark chocolate, followed by brown sugar, vanilla, and salt.
-Working gently to avoid splashes, whisk in the eggs, followed by the flour and baking soda.
+Working gently to avoid splashes, whisk in eggs, followed by flour and baking soda.
 Continue whisking until smooth and well combined.

 Place skillet in oven and bake until cake is firm, though your finger will still leave an impression in the puffy crust, about 30 minutes.
 The timing will vary depending on the skillet's gauge, but a toothpick inserted into the center should come away with a few crumbs still attached.
 Cool cake in skillet until no trace of warmth remains, about 1 1/2 hours.